dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-05-16

-- Visisted Bay Front park at Hamilton
+- Visited Bay Front park at Hamilton
 - Ordered Constant Home Comfort AC inspection
 - Talked to the tenants about the delay of vertical blinds (wait until lockdown is finished)
-- Installed first gardent netting
+- Installed first garden netting

 ## 2021-05-17